 NREAP was established by the Research Ethics Service (RES) under Governance Arrangements for Research Ethics Committees (GAfREC) as a resource to the RES and the appointing authorities of RECs within that service to help optimise research ethics review and so improve the research environment in the UK.

-Terms of reference, minutes of NREAP meetings, Panel members’ biographies and a library of NREAP guidance may be found within the NREAP area on our website.
+NREAP provided advice and support to RECs and appointing authorities in exercising their responsibilities under GAfREC and SOPs.
+Under the revised terms of reference introduced in 2017, the NREAP no longer hold formal meetings, but their terms of reference, minutes of NREAP meetings, Panel members’ biographies, and a library of NREAP guidance may be found within the NREAP area on our website.